dr-schlange/nallely-midi/README.md

 ## Trevor, Nallely's companion

-Trevor is a communication protocol made to communicate with Nallely through websocket and ask Nallely to create device instance, map devices together or apply scaler.
-Trevor also proposes a web UI that lets you bind everything at run time, without any need for stopping/starting again scripts.
-Trevor is still experimental at the moment.
+Trevor is a communication protocol and a UI made to communicate with Nallely through websocket and ask Nallely to create device instance, map devices together or apply scaler.
+Trevor proposes a web UI that lets you bind everything at run time, without any need for stopping/starting again scripts, as well as an interactive code playground inspired by Smalltalk playgrounds that let's you code/script on the fly.

 ### Installation & how to launch it

-Trevor runs in two parts: the python script (the backend in a way), and the frontend.
+Trevor runs in two parts: the websocket server (the backend), and the frontend.
 At the moment, this is the way to launch it, but in the future, it will be integrated in a more seemless way.
 The web UI is built with vite, react, and uses yarn.
 We consider here that you have all of this installed already.
 To install Trevor:

 ```
 cd trevor